christos/attribute_choices/README.md

     >> User.age_group_choices
     => [['18-24', '18 to 24 years old], ['25-45', '25 to 45 years old']]

-= ToDo
+# ToDo

 * Validate absence of _display and _choices methods
-* Consider the usefulness of _choices= method
+* Consider the usefulness of _choices# method

-Copyright (c) 2009 Christos Zisopoulos, released under the MIT license
+Copyright (c) 2009-2011 Christos Zisopoulos, released under the MIT license